dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 @command[set podYYY:rails:NN::KEY 1 30 13961]: 9266
 ```

+It seemed like the cache entry used to determine the ratio of for a particular
+feature that should be enabled was a very hot key, as the same command was
+being hit at dramatically higher rates than other keys.

-And in our identity cache, used for checking if feature flags for new code are
+In our identity cache, used for checking if feature flags for new code are
 enabled, we found keys that were being hit very frequently:

 ```